This blog post has laid out the importance of color in an inclusive web design and how it can be applied to various aspects of the design.

 - User Feedback is Gold: Lastly, don’t hesitate to gather feedback from users.
 They can provide valuable insights into whether your color choices work effectively in real-world scenarios.

-Benefits of Color Contrast Accessibility
+What are the 8 Benefits of Color Contrast Accessibility?

 Color accessibility isn’t just a color combination used on the website.
 Color contrast touches multiple areas of our lives.